Jacob Bell (shipbuilder): Brown & Bell

-In 1820, Jacob Bell established himself, together with David Brown, as a successful shipbuilder in Blakely, Alabama.
+In 1820, Jacob Bell established himself, together with David Brown, as a successful shipbuilder in Blakeley, Alabama.
 Bell and Brown returned to New York in 1829.
 The uncle of Mr. Bell's wife left an estate valued at $20,000, which Bell used to purchase the shipyard of his former employer at the foot of Stanton Street at Houston Street on the East River.
 There, he went into business with David Brown, as Brown & Bell.

 On March 14, 1824, fire destroyed their property, which was not insured, leaving them under heavy obligations.
 One of the creditors who came to their aid was Samuel Hicks, who commissioned the construction of several vessels.

 After the fire, Bell organized an independent fire company near the shipyard, Live Oak No. 44, with Isaac Webb (foreman), John Demon, Edward Merritt, and Foster Rhodes.
 Shipbuilder Donald McKay apprenticed at Brown & Bell, starting in 1826.

 Brown & Bell built the following vessels in the 1830-1850s:

 In 1848, Mr. Brown retired and Mr. Bell continued the business as "Jacob Bell," with the same enterprise and spirit.
 Before the dissolution of the firm they were the builders of more than 150 vessels, and fifty more were built afterwards by Mr. Bell.
 Brown & Bell built the first ocean steamers launched at the Port of New York.

 Standing at the very head of his profession and enjoying the unbounded confidence of the mercantile community, as well as the amplest means for the execution of his plans, Mr. Bell made rapid strides in the paths of fortune and of fame.

 Loss of health sent him to Sharon Springs, New York, where he died July 21, 1852.
 His grave is in the family cemetery in Darien, Connecticut.